OUTDATED.

 It’s for good reason too.
 The average consumer is finding it increasingly more difficult to justify spending large sums of money on a professional photographer with each coming year, especially with the advancements many smartphone companies have made in their respective camera departments in the last several years.

-This is causing significant amounts of people to attribute a “do-it-yourself” attitude for most kinds of photography.
-If you haven’t noticed this attitude, it’s likely because it’s only a growing trend - for you.
-While well-established photographers may not be met with this notion often, frequently obtaining clients just with the renown amassed in their community; photographers new to the IPS scene are struggling with ever-increasing reluctance in sealing that coveted sales meeting - some giving up before even turning up a profit.
+While well-established photographers may not be met with this notion often, frequently obtaining clients just with the renown amassed in their community, photographers new to the IPS scene are struggling with ever-increasing reluctance in sealing that coveted sales meeting - some giving up before even turning up a profit.
 Such is the case with any small business.

-The effects of this trend may not be felt immediately, but as each generation grows up with access to more and more advanced tech, it’s easy for them to become convinced that said access will substitute the work of a professional photographer.
-This has already happened in the camera industry.
-It’s not too wide of a claim to presume that it has had a knock-on effect on pro photography.
+The effects of this trend may take time to feel.
+Still, as each generation grows up with access to more advanced tech, it’s easy for them to become convinced that said access would substitute the work of a professional photographer.

 A CHANGING INDUSTRY STANDARD

-Up until a few years ago, it was perfectly normal for the average smartphone to have two cameras - one on the front, one on the back.
-The one on the front, also known as the “selfie” camera would often be regarded as the weaker one, likely due to the smaller amount of workspace it often had, as a larger selfie camera meant bigger phone bezels and less usable screen space.
-Then, smartphone companies started experimenting - the ulterior motive being to gain that edge over other brands, to give the consumer another reason to consider their brand of smartphone better.
-This led to many creative twists on phone cameras which smartphones have slowly amassed with each passing model.
-Some were successful, most were not.
+Until a few years ago, it was perfectly normal for the average smartphone to have two cameras - one on the front and one on the back.
+However, the one on the front, also known as the “selfie” camera, would often be regarded as the weaker one, likely due to the smaller amount of workspace it usually had, as a larger selfie camera meant bigger phone bezels and fewer usable screen space.

-You likely remember the time when “pop-up” style smartphone cameras started to become a thing.
-This is probably something that will stay, though with varied levels of success.
-The biggest advantage is obviously the better screen ratio, and the more compact design that this offers.
-While some smartphones have implemented them to great success, some others were met with severe compatibility and design issues.
+While some smartphones have implemented them to great success, others were met with severe compatibility and design issues.
 This was especially the case in designs where the back camera was designed to flip around to be used as a selfie camera, with apps such as Snapchat initially not differentiating the required modes.

-Another side trend that popped up in the last decade, likely due to its cost-effective nature and worldwide market influence, were multiple cameras on one phone.
-First starting out as a somewhat expensive gimmick, these gradually became more and more reliable and interesting, eventually becoming accessible at just about every price point.
-This happened when manufacturers realised they could offset specific camera functions to specialised “side-cameras” in excess of the main one, essentially saving costs if one were to compare the notion of designing one main camera for everything, potentially turning each smartphone into an uncomfortable brick.
+Another side trend that popped up in the last decade, likely due to its cost-effective nature and worldwide market influence, was multiple cameras on one phone.
+First, starting as a somewhat expensive gimmick, these gradually became more and more reliable and interesting, eventually becoming accessible at just about every price point.

 NOTABLE CAMERA-PHONES